zonination/election-history/reddit-comment.md

 Note that before 1824, elections were decided by electoral only, not by the popular vote in each state.
 After 1824, the depth of color correlates to margin of victory, or `% of winning vote - % of next highest vote`.
 However, not all states went by popular vote after 1824, and instead some states chose candidates by electorate up until the American Civil War.
 These values and pre-1824 values are keyed at 75% opacity.

-The only parties that have definitions in the legend are parties that have been able to secure an election.
+The only parties that have definitions in the legend are parties that have been able to secure an election (besides Washington who was independent).
 Everything else is lumped under "Other".

 [Full writeup](https://github.com/zonination/election-history/blob/master/README.md)